ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Methodology

 The construction of FictionalHot follows a three-step pipeline, as illustrated in the Figure~\ref{fig:datapipe}.
-First, we draw a 10\% random sample of seed questions from the seven benchmarks mentioned before.
+The FictionalHot dataset contains a total of 5,116 questions.
+First, these were generated by drawing a 10\% random sample of seed questions from a pool of 51,588 samples across six major benchmarks (Bamboogle was excluded due to its limited size of 125 samples).
 Next, these questions are paraphrased by GPT-5.
 This core step replaces real-world entities with plausible, fictional ones (e.g., `Taylor Swift' becomes `Lila Starling') while preserving the original question's reasoning structure.
 Crucially, GPT-5 also generates new Wikipedia-style documents for these fictional entities, creating a new, self-contained fact (e.g., setting the album release to `2007') that serves as the basis for the new golden answer.
 Finally, to create the closed-world corpus, these synthetic samples are inserted into the 2018 Wikipedia corpus.
-The complete Hot Benchmark is then formed by combining these Fictional Samples (FictionalHot) with the original seven benchmarks.